arnab000007/Walmart-Sale-Forecasting/README.md

 ##### Observations
 1. Each Department has its own behaviour.
-2. For some of the department pattern of sales, the number is similar to the average sales number of all departments.
+2. For some of the department patterns of sales, the number is similar to the average sales number of all departments.
 3. We should have different models for different departments.

 **Here I have decided to train a model for each store and department.**